-Santorini, Greece is a hot vacation spot right now and has been for the last several years.
+Santorini, Greece is a hot vacation spot in Europe right now and has been for the last several years.
 Cruise ships pour into Santorini to give vacationers a taste of what this little island in Greece has to offer.
 We happened to be in Santorini in the month of July, however I highly recommend to avoid the popular summer months and instead visit in the shoulder seasons of Spring and Fall.
 Anytime before June and after August will yield far less vacationers and give you more time to explore this popular island in Greece.
 It’s also less expensive and you can likely snag a cave hotel on the side of Oia with a private pool.
 What’s more, its less hot as well.
 If you have at least three days in Greece, check out what we did with our three days in Santorini, Greece.

 This was probably one of our most favorite days.
 We got out on the water to see the island of Santorini from a different perspective.
 We saw some of the bluest water and gorgeous cliffsides speckled with blue and white buildings.
 We chose one that booked less tourists so that we could enjoy walking around a bit more and have the freedom to relax.
 I’m not a fan of extremely crowded locations or tours and that’s why I mostly avoid them, if and when I can.
 This may be why it was one of my favorite days, because we avoided the crowded streets of Santorini.